Conditions Affecting the Breed

 * Protein Losing Enteropathy (PLE)

 The Soft-Coated Wheaten Terrier Club of GB Health Booklet also provides information on the Physiology of the Kidney, Inhertitance of Recessive Genes, Useful Contacts and Post Mortem Requirements.
 The Health Booklet can be downloaded in a new page, by clicking on the following link – SCWT Health Booklet

 Please read the sections below for a brief overview of each of the conditions – though it is recommended that you read the Health Booklet for more detailed information on each.

-You will also find information below about other conditions relating to the Eyes and Hips of SCWTs.
+You will also find information below about conditions which can effect the breed including Canine Thyroid Disease, and also issues relating to the Eyes and Hips of SCWTs.